 Exit out of the configuration mode by typing the command exit.

-show interface management, as you can see the management IP address of the Paloalto firewall now configured.
+You may verify the IP address configuration by entering the command show interface management as you can see the management IP address of the Paloalto firewall now configured.

-Step 6.
+Step 7.
 Accessing Paloalto management GUI in Gns3.

-Well, we configured the management IP address of the firewall and it all looks good but how do we access the Paloalto GUI in Gns3?
+Well, we configured the management IP address of the firewall, and it all looks good, but how do we access the Paloalto GUI in Gns3?

-Just like you have added the end-user machine for the internet access in gns3 using webterm, you could use the same approach and add the end-user machine as webterm that way you can connect to the Paloalto web GUI.
+Just like you have added the end-user machine for the internet access in gns3 using webterm, you could use the same approach and add the end-user machine as webterm.
+That way, you can connect to the Paloalto web GUI.